 - This implementation does not handle all edge cases or provide full functionality of the Java

-class (e.g., iterators, removal methods, etc.). - It serves as a basic introduction to how dynamic array resizing and element addition can be implemented in Java.
+ArrayListclass (e.g., iterators, removal methods, etc.). - It serves as a basic introduction to how dynamic array resizing and element addition can be implemented in Java.

-, additional methods and considerations for concurrency, iterators, removal operations, and other functionalities would need to be implemented.
+To fully replicate the functionality of java.util.ArrayList, additional methods and considerations for concurrency, iterators, removal operations, and other functionalities would need to be implemented.